Lucerne: Transport

 After Ferdinand von Zeppelin landed his airship in Lucerne in 1909, the city became a pioneer for the aeronautical industry in Switzerland.
 In February 1910 the country's first (and after the DELAG of Germany the second in the world) air transport company was founded, in July the same year then also the first airship hangar at Tribschenmoos.
 The company provided flights with airships until 1914 without notable accidents.

 Lucerne boasts a developed and well-run transport network, with the main operator, Verkehrsbetriebe Luzern (VBL), running both the trolleybuses in Lucerne and a motor buses network in the city and to neighboring municipalities.
 Other operators, such as PostAuto Schweiz and Auto AG Rothenburg, provide bus services to other towns and villages.

 Lucerne railway station is one of Switzerland's principal stations, and is well-connected to the rest of Switzerland via railway services operated by Swiss Federal Railways (SBB CFF FFS), the Südostbahn (SOB), the BLS and the Zentralbahn (zb).
 It is served by national and international trains as well as local trains of the Lucerne S-Bahn.
 There are 40 trains per day between Lucerne and Zurich, with an average travel time of 48 minutes.
 Zurich Airport can be reached in just over an hour.
 The Voralpen Express directly links Lucerne with Eastern Switzerland.

 Adjacent to the station is Luzern Bahnhofquai, from which ships of the Lake Lucerne Navigation Company operate to various destinations on Lake Lucerne.
 Between April and mid October, the tourist oriented Gotthard Panorama Express connects Lucerne with Lugano once a day by boat and train, travelling by boat along the length of Lake Lucerne and then by train over the historic high-level Gotthard route.

 Three other railway stations are located within the city boundaries, with close to the Swissporarena in the south of the city, in the former municipality of Littau and the adjacent to the Swiss Museum of Transport in the east.

 Lucerne's city transit system is fully integrated into the coherent and integrated fare network system called passepartout encompassing all kind of public transport in the cantons of Lucerne, Obwalden, and Nidwalden.

-A funicular, Gütschbahn, links the city to Château Gütsch, 90 m above.
-Standseilbahn Hotel Montana runs from the lakefront to Hotel Montana.
-From 1912 to 1978, there was Dietschibergbahn at Dietschiberg.
+An inclined lift (formerly a funicular railway), Gütschbahn, links the city to the Hotel Château Gütsch, 90 m above.
+Another inclined lift, Standseilbahn Hotel Montana, runs from near the lakeside promenade to the Hotel Montana.
+From 1912 to 1978, there was another funicular railway, the Dietschibergbahn on the Dietschiberg.
+Today, only the valley station – which has been converted into a residential building – serves as a reminder of this funicular.